 There are also ways to help yourself deal with the emotional strain of living with cancer.

 Some of these included practicing mindfulness, emotional awareness, and connecting with others.
 For more information on these visit or complementary therapies page.

 You may face challenges, like accepting the fact that you have cancer; the stresses of medical treatment; changing emotional needs; depression, anxiety, relationship and caregiving strains; coping with pain, insomnia and other symptoms; and much more.
 Patients and caregivers often need short-term and longer-term support to help with these emotional difficulties and mental health problems.

-For anyone with a breast cancer diagnosis, there is free counselling available funded through NZ Breast Cancer Foundation.
+For anyone with a breast cancer diagnosis, there is free counselling available funded through Breast Cancer Foundation NZ.
 For more information and a referral form, visit the free counselling page